 |---|---|

-| Supply / store | The storeman life.
+| Logistics (Supply Assistant) | The storeman and clerk (ASA) life.
+Supply Assistant course covering accounting, materiel, and maintenance.
 Lots of saikang, lots of admin time. |

 | Vocation | What it's like |